 Your personal shopping assistant Mona.
 Need a new pair of jeans?
 Send Mona on a mission!
 Mona works as detailed or as simple as you want & all the feedback you provide improves your future search results.
 It works based on your style, your size, your brands, and your budget!

-For more successful chatbot applications, feel free to read our top 30 successful chatbots of 2020 articles.
+For more successful chatbot applications, feel free to read our top 30 successful chatbots articles.

 - You already have one on your phone.
 Apple (Siri), Google (Allo or Google Now), and Microsoft (Cortana) all provide personal assistants.